GokulkrishnaR31/Python-Programming-Week-5/README.md

         break

 print(pivot)
-#Check pair with difference k
+2.#Check pair with difference k

 Given an array A of sorted integers and another non negative integer k, find if there exists 2 indices i and j such that A[i] - A[j] = k, i != j.